 Jim Ross has a new blog entry up at JrsBarBQ.com; here are the highlights…

-You can read the full blog entry at JrsBarBQ.com.
+You can check out the full blog at JrsBarBQ.com.